alex-dow/icu-converter/README.md

 The only available format is JSON.

 ## Release History
+* 2015-06-05  v0.0.3  Added preliminary properties file converter, and other bug fixes
 * 2015-06-05	v0.0.2	Fixed an issue with JSON converter, where string resources were stored in an needed nested object
 * 2015-06-04	v0.0.1	Initial release